digital-analytics-program/gov-wide-code/README.md

 This repository is maintained in its own GitHub organization, `digital-analytics-program`, and is operated by the Digital Analytics Program team.

 Only Digital Analytics Program staff have been granted write access to this repository.

-All Digital Analytics Program staff with any membership in this GitHub organization are required to have two-factor authentication enabled.
+**All members of the digital-analytics-program GitHub organization are required to have two-factor authentication enabled.**